THE 2013 NEW YORK SURF FILM FESTIVAL ANNOUNCES INTERNATIONAL FILM PROGRAM

 A special complimentary screening of the ‘Enyclopedia of Surfing’ digital archive of historical and current film clips will be ongoing in the bar and lobby throughout the festival courtesy of Matt Warshaw.

-To view the full program, film synopsis and trailers, please visit www.newyorksurffilmfestival..com.
-Tickets for the 2012 NYSFF will go on sale September 5th 2012 at 5PM at NiteHawk Cinemas
+To view the full program, film synopsis and trailers, please visit www.newyorksurffilmfestival.com.
+Tickets for the 2013 NYSFF are on sale now at NiteHawk Cinemas

 NYSFF welcomes back our official media partner Surfing Magazine.

-NYSFF thanks the general support of our Friends of the Festival NYSurfingBuddies, Rockaway Beach Surf Club, Encylopedia of Surfing, Saturdays Surf NYC, 5Rhythms, Bandar, GoPro, Hive Surf, LIberty Bottleworks, unsOund Surf, Wax Buddy, Swell.com, SurfersVillage.
+NYSFF thanks the general support of our Friends of the Festival NYSurfingBuddies, Rockaway Beach Surf Club, Encyclopedia of Surfing, Saturdays Surf NYC, 5Rhythms, Hive Surf, unsOund Surf, Vitacoco, East Surf Company and SurfersVillage.

-NYSFF is proud to support Stoked Mentoring & Waves of Health.
+NYSFF is proud to support Stoked Mentoring, RESURF & Waves of Health.